Brucksta/Team-Profile/README.md

 ## Team-Profile
+ A video of the app working can be seen here: https://drive.google.com/file/d/153bV9M9EABAr22UXpu95fkRHopEsh2hf/view

 ## Description:
 This week ive made a dynamically generated team creator, which would help an owner of a business put together a staff sheet of all his employees.
 The javascript utilizes Classes which allows employees to be saved under the keys NAME, ID and EMAIL, and then extended to allow for certain key traits to each type of employee.
 Using Node Inquirer prompts, a boss and easily follow a set of promps which will set up a team sheet that is generated in HTML, perfect for use on their website!